NewNexer/NexerHub/README.md

 # Nexer Hub
-Everything is made by me, skidders aren't welcomed
+Everything is made by me, and the current contributors

-Full open source code.
+Full open source code. ( almost )